thunderbird-esq/tbird-chip-composer-beta/docs/DEVELOPMENT_LOG.md

 - Introduced song sequencing with pattern management.
 - Added project file import/export and MIDI utilities.
 - Integrated system.css styling and build script hashing.

+## [2025-06-20] Documentation and build updates
+- Filled out all documentation placeholders with real content.
+- Enhanced `build.sh` to bundle scripts with esbuild when available.
+- Updated the service worker to cache the new bundle.
+- Expanded README with setup instructions and revised limitations section.